Port Barre, Louisiana

 Port Barre (BAH-ree) is a town in St. Landry Parish, Louisiana, United States.
 The town began in 1760 as an Indian trading post at the place where Bayou Teche flows out of Bayou Courtableau.
 The population was 2,055 at the 2010 census, down from 2,287 in 2000.
-It is part of the Opelousas–Eunice Micropolitan Statistical Area and home to the Port Barre High School Red Devils.
+It is part of the Opelousas–Eunice Micropolitan Statistical Area.

 History

 Port Barre takes its name from Alex Charles Barre (born 1746, died 1829); it was not incorporated under this name until 1898.

 In 1733, the semi-nomadic Opelousas Indians petitioned the French colonial government to send traders to their district.
 In 1760, a couple of coureurs des bois set up a trading post at a landing where the bayous meet.

 In 1765, Jacques Courtableau, a wealthy landowner, gave land grants to 32 Acadian immigrants.
-That same year, he sold a large parcel of land, including the site of the first trading post, to Charles Barre.
+That same year, he sold Charles Barre a large parcel of land, including the site of the first trading post.
 The post later became known as Barre's Landing, then Port Barre.
 It thrived as a port town before the days of the railroads.

-Alex Charles Barre is a descendant of Guillaume Barre, born 1642 in St. Valery, France.
-He emigrated, settling about 1665 at Martinique in the French West Indies.
-There Guillaume Barre met Jean Roy (1625–1707) and Jean Hebert (1624), and they traveled together to Louisiana.
+Guillaume Barre was born in 1642 in St. Valery, France.
+He emigrated, settling about 1665 in Martinique in the French West Indies.
+Guillaume Barre met Jean Roy (1625–1707) and Jean Hebert (1624); they traveled together to Louisiana.
+The Barres settled in Pointe Coupee, Louisiana, where they met the Nezat family (Pierre Nezat coming from Saint Domingue), and the Provost family (Nicolas Provost coming from Paris via Fort de Chartres, in the Illinois Country).

-The Barres settled in Pointe Coupee, Louisiana, where they met the Nezat family (Pierre Nezat coming from Saint Domingue), and the Provost family (Nicolas Provost coming from Paris via Fort de Chartres, in the Illinois Country.
-In 1765, Charles Alex Barre bought a large parcel of land including the site of the first trading post from Jacques Courtableau.
-Barre married Magdelaine Decuir in Pointe Coupee, and they had 11 children together.
+Alex Charles Barre is a descendant of Guillaume Barre.
+In 1765 he bought a large parcel of land, including the site of the first trading post, from Jacques Courtableau.
+Barre married Magdelaine Decuir in Pointe Coupee; they had 11 children together.
 Three of their children married three members of the Nezat family.
-At this same time, three Nezats married three Roys, and the three families became closely entwined.
+Around this same time, three Nezats married three Roys, and the three families became closely entwined.

-In 1820, Charles Alex Barre purchased additional acres from Sieur Jacques Guillaume Courtableau along the bank of the bayou, where the Barre family operated a goods handling business.
+In 1820, Charles Alex Barre purchased additional acres along the bank of the bayou from Sieur Jacques Guillaume Courtableau.
+The Barre family operated a goods-handling business.
 The Barre, Nezat, and Roy families settled in this area and expanded.
 The settlement continued to grow through the 19th century.
-On July 13, 1898, the village of Port Barre was officially incorporated by Act of Proclamation of Louisiana Governor Jared Y. Sanders, Sr.
+On July 13, 1898, the village of Port Barre was officially incorporated by Act of Proclamation of Louisiana Governor Jared Y. Sanders Sr.

 Geography

-Port Barre is located 8 miles east of Opelousas, and 52 miles west of Baton Rouge via U.S. Highway 190 at the confluence of Bayou Courtableau and Bayou Teche.
+Port Barre is located at the confluence of Bayou Courtableau and Bayou Teche, 8 miles east of Opelousas and 52 miles west of Baton Rouge via U.S. Highway 190.

 According to the United States Census Bureau, the town has a total area of 1.1 square miles (2.8 km^{2}), all land.